sekulovskin/bgms/README.md

 network.
-The estimated posterior probability distribution of the number of clusters indicates how plausible it is that a network with the corresponding number of clusters produced the observed data, and can be converted into a Bayes factor test for clustering (see Sekulovski et al.
+The estimated posterior probability distribution of the number of clusters indicates how plausible it is that a network with the corresponding number of clusters produced the observed data, and can be converted into a Bayes factor test for clustering (see Sekulovski et al., 2025).
-2025).

 In an independent-sample design, the <strong>bgmCompare</strong>
 function models the selection of group differences in edge weights and